Better-HPC/keystone-api/docs/setup/email.md

 ??? example "Default Template Content"

+    ```
+    {% include "../../keystone_api/templates/base.html" %}
+    ```

 ### Upcoming Resource Expiration

 **Template file:** `upcoming_expiration.html`

+The _upcoming expiration_ notification alerts users that one or more of their active resource allocations is nearing its expiration date.

 ??? example "Default Template Content"

+    ```
+    {% include "../../keystone_api/templates/upcoming_expiration.html" %}
+    ```

 ### Expired Resource Allocation

 **Template file:** `past_expiration.html`

+The _past expiration_ notification alerts users that one or more of their active resource allocations has expired and that the resources granted under that allocation are no longer availible for use.

 ??? example "Default Template Content"

+    ```
+    {% include "../../keystone_api/templates/past_expiration.html" %}
+    ```